 Beyond that, anything goes.
-Measurements can be repeated over time or space; time can itself be an important factor in the experiment or not; each individual can have 2 or 20 measurements.
+Measurements can repeat over time or space; time can itself be an important factor in the experiment or not; each individual can have 2 or 20 measurements.

 When most researchers think of repeated measures, they think ANOVA.
 In my personal experience, repeated measures designs are usually taught in ANOVA classes, and this is how it is taught.

-The data is set up with one row per individual, so individual is the focus of the unit of analysis.
-This is called the wide format.
+You set up the data with one row per individual, so individual is the focus of the unit of analysis.
+This is the wide format.

-The multiple measures of the outcome variable are in multiple columns of data-each is considered a different variable.
+The multiple measures of the outcome variable are in multiple columns of data.
+That means we consider each a different variable.
 It’s a multivariate approach and is run as a MANOVA, so the model equation had multiple dependent variables and multiple residuals.
 (SPSS users-this is the approach taken by the Repeated Measures (RM) GLM procedure).

 The biggest advantage of this approach is its conceptual simplicity.
 It makes sense.
 But it has a lot of assumptions that can be very difficult to meet in all but very limited experimental situations.